2Fast2Cool/Smo-Kingdom-Wheel/README.md

-# Work In Porgress Wheel For Smo
+# Work In Progress Wheel For Smo